ParidelPooya/execute-js/README.md

 Lets show each of them with an example.

-**accessibleToNextSteps**: This example shows accessibleToNextSteps will hide the result from the the next step so the next step can't access data.a
+**2.1 accessibleToNextSteps**: This example shows accessibleToNextSteps will hide the result from the the next step so the next step can't access data.a
 ```js
 let Execute = require("execute-js");